Mg-Oo/TMS_Frontend/README.md

 ## Overview

-This project is a Task Management Project frontend application built using React and Vite.
-The project leverages state management for Redux, Tailwind CSS for styling, shadcn-ui for UI components, and react-icons for iconography.
+This project is a Task Management System frontend built using React + Vite.
+The project leverages:
+  - Redux for global state management,
+  - Tailwind CSS for styling,
+  - Shadcn-ui for UI components, and react-icons for IconoGraphy.

 ## Features